mrsilver76/plex-autoshutdown/README.md

 ## ▶️ Running the script

-The script must be placed and run on your Plex server (the same machine Plex is installed on) to correctly detect streams, downloads and other activity.
+The script must be placed and run on your Plex server (the same machine Plex is installed on) to correctly detect streams, downloads, processes running and other activity.

 On Linux, you will need to make it executable first by using `chmod +x plex-autoshutdown.sh`.

-Before enabling automatic shutdown, run the script in test mode from the command line to confirm that everything is working correctly.
+**Before setting up the script to run automatically, run it in test mode from the command line to confirm everything works correctly!**

 When test mode is enabled, the script performs all checks and reports what it would do.
 Even if a condition would normally block a shutdown, the script will continue running so you can see the full set of results. _**It will never actually shut down your server in this mode!**_

 To use test mode, append any of `/t`, `/test`, `-t`, or `--test` to the command line, irrespective of your operating system: